The Xometry app works best with JavaScript enabled!

 What is Mild Steel?

 Mild steel is an iron alloy with carbon as its main alloying element.
 It is one of the most widely used forms of steel and can be applied to a range of general-purpose applications.
 Mild steel owes its popularity to its adequate strength at low cost, in addition to its excellent machinability and weldability.
 Various grades of mild steel have differing amounts of carbon with higher carbon contents wrestling in increased strength at the expense of ductility.
 In some cases, additional alloying elements are added to improve properties such as tensile strength, corrosion resistance, and wear resistance.
-Figure 1 shows some examples of mild steel products:

 Mild steel is made up of an iron (Fe) base with the addition of small amounts of carbon.
 Low-carbon steel is typically defined as having less than 0.2 % carbon by ASM International.
 Different grades of mild steel are defined by their differing levels of carbon.
 Another common alloying element is manganese (Mn).

-What Are the Different Grades of Mild Steel?
+Grades of Mild Steel

 Table 1: Mild Steel Grades